A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Binary population synthesis

-Assuming that the majority of binary systems are unresolved, one \texttt{galaxia} star corresponds to one COSMIC stellar system.
+Assuming that the majority of binary systems are unresolved\footnote{Using the criterion for resolvability given by Equation (B1) in \cite{Kareem} and assuming the binary separation is equal to the semimajor axis, we find that 80\% of binary star systems will be unresolved.}, one \texttt{galaxia} star corresponds to one COSMIC stellar system.
 This corresponds to 150 million binary systems within 2 kpc at the present day.
 In order to properly generate the birth population, the stellar progenitors of the compact objects must be accounted for\footnote{Note that compact objects are not included in \texttt{galaxia}.}.
 We use the MIST stellar evolution models \citep{Dotter:2016, Choi:2016} to evolve a population of stars to the same age distribution of the thin disk, thick disk, stellar halo, and bulge.
 We then determine how many of the primary stars have or will imminently become compact objects (defined as carbon burning for massive stars, and the end of the post-AGB phase for low/intermediate mass stars), and apply a correction factor to the number of stars that need to be generated.
 This correction is 7.5\% for the 5--7 Gyr old population in the thin disk, 11.5\% for the 11 Gyr old population in the thick disk, and 12.5\% for the 13 Gyr old population in the halo.
 The final result is a birth population of 170 million binary systems within 2 kpc.

 For binaries where the primary has reached carbon burning, we assume it has evolved into a neutron star or black hole, and the binary is disrupted by the natal kick of the neutron star or black hole.
 This means there are no binary neutron stars nor black holes in the population synthesis.
 This may seem strange given that one of the goals of this work is to determine the number of black holes in wide binaries in \emph{Gaia}.
 However, the goal of the population synthesis is not to determine how many black hole + star binaries are produced; rather, the population synthesis is used to evaluate whether or not our framework for forward modeling the NSS astrometric catalog can reproduce the actual catalog.
 Detailed population synthesis studies \citep[e.g.,][]{Yamaguchi:2018,Wiktorowicz:2020,Chawla:2022} estimate there to be $10^5 - 10^6$ black hole + star binaries in the entire Galaxy; within 2 kpc (which contains about 1\% of Galactic stars), there will be $10^3 - 10^4$ black hole + star binaries.
 After applying detectability criteria, the previously mentioned studies estimate $10^1 - 10^3$ black hole + star binaries detectable by \emph{Gaia}; these are optimistic estimates as these are end-of-mission (i.e., DR4).
 Thus, black hole + star binaries are a negligible part of the forward model, considering there are $O(10^5)$ astrometric solutions total.